broadinstitute/depmap_omics/README.md

 @5im1z
 @__[BroadInsitute](https://www.broadinstitute.org)

-For any questions/issues, send us an email at ccle-help@broadinstitute.org or write down an issue on the github repo
+If you have any feedback or run into any issues, feel free to post an issue on the github repo.